 Sitting and leaning forward simultaneously puts huge demands on the spine and the difference between this position and standing or even sitting properly should make unsettling reading for those that regularly adopt this posture at work.

-How to squat with proper form
+How to squat properly

 In some non-western cultures that are unaccustomed to wearing shoes the people are almost completely free of the foot problems that plague western high-heel and boot-wearing cultures.
 Shoes are a necessity in our modern age but they have created as many problems as they have prevented.